grafana/k6-chaos/README.md

 `getPods` returns a list with the names of the deployment pods

-## KubernetesChaos
+## KubernetesDisruptor

-The `KubernetesChaos` class offers methods for introducing faults in kubernetes resources (pods, jobs, etcetera)
+The `KubernetesDisruptor` class offers methods for introducing faults in kubernetes resources such as namespaces, secrets, config-maps, CRDs, etcetera.
+It can be used for example for testing the resilience of operators to those failures.

 Methods